Progress

 Argon Plasma Generator (for Thoracic Surgery)

 This device produces ionized argon gas that passes through an electrical charge to create plasma.
-The plasma is directed at the surgical site using a special probe to achieve multiple functions such as controlling bleeding or unblocking obstructing tumours, as well as removing cancerous tissues.
+The plasma is directed at the surgical site using a special probe to achieve multiple functions such as controlling bleeding or addressing obstructing tumours, as well as removing cancerous tissues.
 The benefits include a reduced risk of infection, less bleeding, and better healing through minimally invasive endoscopic methods.
 For HSC's thoracic surgeons, the argon plasma generator will allow greater surgical precision with no cuts and help prevent injury during sensitive procedures.

 Posted: February 9, 2023